North Dakota Car Insurance

 There's a lot to see and do in North Dakota.
 Whether you're heading to the Dakota Zoo in Bismarck, the Roger Maris Museum in Fargo, or the Theodore Roosevelt National Park in Medora, you want to be safe out there on the roads.
 And part of being safe means having the right kind of auto insurance to protect you and your vehicle in the event of an accident.
-Read on for more information you should keep in mind while you get a ND auto insurance quote online.
+Get your North Dakota car insurance quote today to see how much you could save.

 In 2011, North Dakota was ranked number one in the U.S. for percentage of vehicle fatalities in which a seat belt or safety restraint was not used.
 In fact, 69-percent of individuals killed in motor vehicle crashes in North Dakota were not wearing any safety restraints.
 Before your get behind the wheel, make sure you fasten your safety belt and require all passengers to do the same.
-Doing so may also qualify you for a discount on your auto insurance!
+Doing so may also qualify you for a discount on your auto insurance in North Dakota.

 North Dakota Auto Insurance Requirements